He whata kai, he whata kōrero, inā he māramatanga

 Often we find that data is organised and presented in ways that do not tell our stories and realities.
 Te Whata allows us to shift data narratives so that iwi can tell their data stories and to gather insights for critical conversations with decision-makers.

-Te Whata is currently in its first stage of development.
-We believe there are greater opportunities and functionality that can be built into the platform over the coming two years.
+Te Whata is currently in its early stages of development.
+We believe there are greater opportunities and functionality that can be built into the platform over the coming years.

 Who are we